 Read the Peg-Intron (peginterferon alfa-2b) Side Effects Center for a complete guide to possible side effects

-Drugs Metabolized by Cytochrome P-450
+Drugs Metabolized By Cytochrome P-450

-Use with Ribavirin (Nucleoside Analogues)
+Use With Ribavirin (Nucleoside Analogues)

 Hepatic decompensation (some fatal) has occurred in cirrhotic HIV/HCV co-infected patients receiving combination antiretroviral therapy for HIV and interferon alpha and ribavirin.
 Adding treatment with alpha interferons alone or in combination with ribavirin may increase the risk in this patient subset.
-Patients receiving interferon with ribavirin and nucleoside reverse transcriptase inhibitors (NRTIs) should be closely monitored for treatmentassociated toxicities, especially hepatic decompensation and anemia.
+Patients receiving interferon with ribavirin and nucleoside reverse transcriptase inhibitors (NRTIs) should be closely monitored for treatment-associated toxicities, especially hepatic decompensation and anemia.
 Discontinuation of NRTIs should be considered as medically appropriate [see labeling for individual NRTI product].
 Dose reduction or discontinuation of interferon, ribavirin, or both should also be considered if worsening clinical toxicities are observed, including hepatic decompensation (e.g., Child-Pugh greater than 6).

-Stavudine, Lamivudine, And Zidovudine
+Stavudine, Lamivudine, and Zidovudine

-zidovudine.
+In vitro studies have shown ribavirin can reduce the phosphorylation of pyrimidine nucleoside analogues such as stavudine, lamivudine, and zidovudine.
 In a trial with another pegylated interferon alpha, no evidence of a pharmacokinetic or pharmacodynamic (e.g., loss of HIV/HCV virologic suppression) interaction was seen when ribavirin was co-administered with zidovudine, lamivudine, or stavudine in HIV/HCV co-infected subjects [see CLINICAL PHARMACOLOGY].

 Co-administration of ribavirin and didanosine is not recommended.
 Reports of fatal hepatic failure, as well as peripheral neuropathy, pancreatitis, and symptomatic hyperlactatemia/lactic acidosis have been reported in clinical trials [see CLINICAL PHARMACOLOGY].